wp-plugins/mini-membership/readme.txt

 Stable tag: 1.0.5
 License: GPLv2

-Get a Mini Membership site to attract more Subscribers.Give your audience Private Content read access when they sign up.Before using please read the installation instructions first.
+Get a Mini Membership site to attract more Subscribers.Give your audience Private Content read access when they sign up.Read installation instructions first.

 == Description ==